**Updated May 25, 2021.

-Despite everything, whether your property has already been prepared for residents, or if you are in a remodeling stage, there are many hassle-free ways to pet-proof your property.
+Despite everything, there are many hassle-free ways to pet-proof your property.
 Save money by using these reasonable ways to rent to pet owners with fewer future agonies.

-Flooring apparently seems to be the biggest care for landlords when renting to pets, agitated that their lovely hardwood floor will be damaged.
-This can be maintained by using Polyurethane, which seals wooden floors and protects against these aspects, or when remodeling; you may discuss installing laminate flooring that looks like wood flooring but holds up better to traffic.
+Flooring apparently seems to be the biggest care for landlords when renting to pets, agitated that one will damage their lovely hardwood floor.
+You can maintain this by using Polyurethane, which seals wooden floors and protects against these aspects.
+When remodeling, you may discuss installing laminate flooring that looks like wood flooring but holds up better to traffic.

 Review the exterior of your home as well.
-Pet doors or granting the authority to have them installed if you have a fenced yard may be something to be discussed.
-Patios and balcony railings might be made to be safer with gates and/or plexiglass etc. Also, the paint you use in the home can go a long way to seeing to it you protect your investment.
-While flat paint may be less high-priced to apply, semi-gloss or velvet paint allows for easier wipe-down and clean up when friends have mishaps, furry or otherwise.
+You may also want to discuss allowing pet doors if you have a fenced yard.
+Patios and balcony railings might be made to be safer with gates or plexiglass.
+Also, the paint you use in the home can go a long way to seeing to it you protect your investment.
+While flat paint may be less expensive to apply, semi-gloss or velvet paint allows for easier clean-up when friends have mishaps, furry or otherwise.

-Heavy, thick blinds are also perfect both to keep your rental property cool in the summer, and trap heat in the winter, but additionally to protect against an animal pulling down blinds or playing with any flimsy cord or fabric.
-Baby gates can also be used, but this is something you will want to task your resident with providing and protecting with.
+Heavy, thick blinds are also a good solution.
+They keep both your Portsmouth rental property cool in the summer and trap heat in the winter.
+Additionally, they protect against an animal pulling down blinds or playing with any flimsy cord or fabric.
+Baby gates also work, but this is something you will want to task your resident with providing.

-Make proper use of these pet proofing tips for your Portsmouth rental property and start receiving the compensations of allowing pets on your property.
-If you would like to be informed more about Real Property Management Seacoast New Hampshire and the services we offer, contact us online or call us at 603-343-2202 today.
+Make proper use of these pet-proofing tips for your Portsmouth rental property and start receiving the compensations for allowing pets on your property.
+If you would like more information about Real Property Management Seacoast New Hampshire and the services we offer, contact us online or call us at 603-343-2202 today.